Futu SG's New Referral Programme 'Share Leh!' Rewards Users For Sharing

 The key motivation behind Futu SG's new campaign is the results from its previous survey on investing trends amongst Gen Z and Millennials, which found that many young investors have developed a greater interest in investing and have begun taking greater ownership of their finances.
 As "FOMO" (Fear of Missing Out) is highly undesired among these demographics, Futu SG hopes that its campaign would bring about an engaging social community that promotes a sense of inclusivity and culture to all users.

-Since its launch in Singapore this March, moomoo powered by Futu has received much success to date, having seen robust growth momentum and encouraging user feedback.
-The platform currently has more than 13 million users worldwide and possesses one of the fastest growing investor communities in the region which enables users to stay up-to-date of the latest investment trends.
+Since its launch in Singapore in March, moomoo has met with great success, robust growth momentum and encouraging user feedback.
+The platform currently has more than 13 million users worldwide, possessing one of the fastest-growing investor communities in the region which enables users to stay up-to-date with the latest investment trends.

-Another testament to Futu Holdings Limited's success is its achievement of the Fintech Award under the Trading Services category in the Singapore Business Review Awards 2021 for the launch and creation of moomoo.
+Further success came at the Singapore Business Review Awards 2021, winning the Fintech Award for the launch and creation of moomoo.

 About moomoo

 moomoo Inc. is a wholly-owned subsidiary of Futu Holdings Ltd, which is an advanced technology company transforming the investing experience by offering a fully digitised trading and wealth management platform. moomoo's mission is to provide any level of investors with an intuitive and powerful investing platform by using technology.
-We keep improving customer's experience and driving industrial innovation backed by independent technological research and development (R&D) capabilities on the whole trading process and our creative internet operating model.
-Capital markets products and services on moomoo are offered by Futu Singapore Pte.
-Ltd. to persons in Singapore, or to persons in jurisdiction where such offers are permitted.
-Futu Singapore Pte.
-Ltd. is a wholly-owned subsidiary of Futu Holdings Limited.
+We keep improving the customer's experience, driving industrial innovation backed by independent technological research and development (R&D) capabilities on the whole trading process and our creative internet operating model.
+Capital markets products and services offered on moomoo to persons in Singapore or jurisdictions where such offers are permitted, are provided by Futu Singapore Pte Ltd (www.moomoo.com).

-Futu Singapore Pte.
-Ltd. is a wholly-owned subsidiary of Futu Holdings Limited.
-Futu Singapore Pte.
-Ltd. (www.futusg.com) is a capital markets services licence holder regulated by the Monetary Authority of Singapore (Licence No. CMS101000).
+Futu Singapore Pte Ltd (www.futusg.com) is a wholly-owned subsidiary of Futu Holdings Ltd. Futu Singapore Pte Ltd is a capital markets services licence holder regulated by the Monetary Authority of Singapore (MAS Licence No. CMS101000), (www.futusg.com).

-Futu Holdings Limited (NASDAQ: FUTU) is an advanced technology company transforming the investing experience by offering a fully digitised trading and wealth management platform.
-Pursuing a massive opportunity to facilitate a once-in-a-generation shift in the wealth management industry and build a digital gateway into broader financial services.
-The organisation's primary fee-generating services include trade execution and margin financing which allow its clients to trade securities, such as stocks, warrants, options, futures and exchange-traded funds, or ETFs, across different markets.
-Futu enhances the user and client experience with market data and news, research, as well as powerful analytical tools, providing them with a data rich foundation to simplify the investing decision-making process.
-Futu has also embedded social media tools to create a network centered around its users and provide connectivity to users, investors, companies, analysts, media and key opinion leaders.
+Futu Holdings Ltd (NASDAQ: FUTU) is an advanced technology company transforming the investing experience by offering a fully digitised trading and wealth management platform, pursuing a massive opportunity to facilitate a once-in-a-generation shift in the wealth management industry, and building a digital gateway into broader financial services.
+Futu's primary services include trade execution and margin financing, which allows its clients to trade securities (stocks, warrants, options, and futures) and ETFs (exchange-traded funds) across different markets.
+Futu enhances user experience with market data and news, research, and powerful analytical tools, providing a data-rich foundation to simplify the investment decision-making process.
+Futu has also embedded social media tools to create a network centered around its users, and connectivity between investors, companies, analysts, media and key opinion leaders, (www.futuholdings.com).